 Employee development plans are action plans, working documents used actively by both the employee and line manager.
-They ensure the employee is growing personally, developing their ability to achieve more in the workplace, and meet the organisation’s goals.
+They ensure the employee is growing personally, developing their ability to achieve more in the workplace, retain your top talent and meet the organisation’s goals.

 People are generally motivated by self-development.
 If this self-development is aligned with organisational goals and future needs, you help address the principal-agent problem and build employee motivation.